 An internship is a self-initiated, supervised work experience with appropriate private organizations, businesses or government agencies that promotes interaction with practicing professionals.
 It is designed to give you work experience in your field of interest, help you build your professional network, and enable you to apply knowledge and skills learned in the classroom in a professional setting.

-Your advisor will give you permission to enroll in HD 496 Field Placement Preparation (1 credit) one semester before you plan on interning for HD 498 Field Placement.
-For example, if you wish to complete HD 498 in the spring semester, you should take HD 496 in the fall.
-Students who wish to take HD 498 during the summer or fall semesters should take HD 496 in the spring.
+Meet with your advisor to determine whether an internship is appropriate at this point in your academic development and fits in your degree plan.
+Your advisor will give you permission to enroll in HD 497 Professional Preparation Seminar (3 credits) one semester before you plan on taking HD 498 Field Placement.
+For example, if you wish to complete HD 498 in the spring semester, you should take HD 497 in the fall.
+If you wish to take HD 498 during the summer or fall semesters, you should take HD 497 in the spring.

-You will receive a letter grade.
+Yes, you will receive a letter grade.